AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/themes.md

 Adobe Learning Manager allows you to customize your account to provide enhanced user experience.

 The list below displays the components that can be customized.
-To customize the account, contact Captivate Prime  [support](mailto:captivateprimesupport@adobe.com).
+To customize the account, contact Learning Manager  [support](mailto:captivateprimesupport@adobe.com).

 <table>
  <tbody>